gsf/esindexdump/readme.md

 # esindexdump

-A command line tool for dumping out an elasticsearch index in a format suitable for bulk (re)indexing.
+This is a command line tool that scrolls through records in an elasticsearch index and streams them out in a format suitable for bulk (re)indexing.

 [![NPM](https://nodei.co/npm/esindexdump.png)](https://nodei.co/npm/esindexdump/)